vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 <u>This means that if the predicted noise is subtracted from the noisy image, the output image will be closer to the original one.</u> To be precise, the output distribution of pixels will be closer to the desired one (the world of pixel arrangements desired).

-> [!⚠️]
+> [!warning]
-> The diffusion process we described so far generates images without using any text data: it would generate great looking images, but there is no way of controlling the content.
+> The diffusion process described so far generates images without using any text data: it would generate great looking images, but there is no way of controlling the content.
 ### Latent space
 ![[stable-diffusion-forward-and-reverse-process-v2.png|500]]
 <u>Again, the whole diffusion process happens in the latent space, much faster than in pixel space.</u> This happens because of the *compression* effect given by the latent representations.
 Image encoders and decoders are used to get in and out of the latent space.

-> [!💡] “The infamous two heads”
+> [!tip] “The infamous two heads”
 > It is important to keep in mind how diffusion models have been trained and the images used during training.
 > Some tried to generate images larger than 512x512 by using models trained on smaller ones: some hallucinations occured, like duplicated objects.